ashish-shr/100-Days-of-CPP-Programming/Day_1_Introduction_to_OOP/Programming_Paradigm.md

 ## What is a Programming Paradigm?

-It is a method or style of programming to solve problems.
+Paradigm can be termed as method to solve some problem or do some task.
+Similarly, Programming Paradigm is a method, style or approach of programming to solve problems.
+They are mainly of two types: Imperative Programming Paradigm and Declarative Programming Paradigm.

 ## Types of Programming Paradigm